-Many of these shareholders might share a belief that the corporation should protect the privacy and data of its users, but they likely have little knowledge of the different corporate policies that could advance those interests and the tradeoffs they would entail.
-Shareholders could, in principle, inform themselves of the relevant options and their associated costs, but doing so would entail costs that would likely deter diversified shareholders from doing so.
-This is especially so if those preferences will be elicited by management through some sort of majoritarian voting rule, resulting in a negligible probability that any individual shareholder's preferences will be pivotal.139
+Consider for example the shareholders of a social media company.
+Many of these shareholders might share a belief that the corporation should protect the privacy and data of its users, but they likely have little knowledge of the different corporate practices that could advance those interests and the tradeoffs they would entail.
+In principle, shareholders could, with the help of management, inform themselves of the relevant options and their associated costs, but doing so would entail costs that would likely deter diversified shareholders from doing so.

-Consider then instead the possibility that management might learn information just about the content and strength of shareholders' social preferences rather than shareholders' views about specific corporate policies.
+Consider then instead the possibility that management might learn information just about the content and strength of shareholders' social preferences rather than shareholders' views about specific operational decisions.
 Even at this raw preference level, however, we are skeptical that shareholders have clear preferences in any meaningful sense about the relevant trade-offs, much less that management could realistically learn much about them.
 For example, consider again a social media company.
 Another major social concern about social media is its role in the spread of disinformation.
 Suppose you, dear reader, were a shareholder of a social media company that had been plagued by such problems in the past.
 How much return would you be willing to sacrifice in order to reduce this problem?
 If you are like us, you are having trouble even coming up with a coherent metric for expressing such a preference.
 Are you willing to sacrifice 50 basis points in return for a reduction of 1 ... disinformation unit?

-Even if shareholders were able to formulate their social preferences about corporate conduct, there remains the challenge that managers face in eliciting those preferences and acting upon them.
-Hart and Zingales propose that managers can acquire information regarding shareholder preferences by allowing shareholders to vote on a broader range of corporate activities, but there are limits to the use of voting as a preference elicitation device.
-For one, the costs to shareholders of engaging in such voting is likely prohibitive.
-More fundamentally, shareholder voting provides information about the stated preferences of shareholders but not necessarily their revealed preferences.
-As a result, a risk exists that asking what any given shareholder prefers in terms of social issues and investment returns might result in the shareholder expressing a preference that is inconsistent with the policy the shareholder would adopt if forced to pay directly for the policy adoption.140
+Put another way, shareholder voting provides information about the stated preferences of shareholders but not necessarily their revealed preferences.
+As a result, a risk exists that asking what any given shareholder prefers in terms of social issues and investment returns might result in the shareholder expressing a preference that is inconsistent with the policy the shareholder would adopt if forced to pay directly for the policy adoption.